Visit The Flock at Wentworth Woodhouse – a giant artwork to mark Lockdown

-A flock of 10,000 birds is coming to roost on our East Front lawns on October 3.
-Each small wooden bird will be a symbol of freedom and mark how people pulled together in the COVID-19 crisis.
+A flock of 10,000 birds have come home to roost on the East Front lawn at Wentworth Woodhouse.
+Each small wooden bird is a symbol of freedom and marks how people pulled together in the COVID-19 crisis.

-It is free to take part, but Wentworth Woodhouse Preservation Trust hopes people who can afford to will sponsor birds for local community groups or make a donation towards the Wentworth Woodhouse Fundraising Appeal.
+It is free to visit, but Wentworth Woodhouse Preservation Trust hopes people who can afford to make a donation towards the Wentworth Woodhouse Fundraising Appeal.
 During Lockdown the house has been closed and the charity has been unable to generate income to help it carry on its important restoration work.
 We also welcome donations through our Just Giving page .

 Planet Art’s The Flock will be the first of three large-scale installations created by artists appointed by Wentworth & Elsecar Great Place and Wakefield-based arts organisation Beam.
 Others are planned for Wentworth Castle Gardens and Elsecar Heritage Centre in Barnsley.